 Monday

-It's easier to fake an orgasm than to fake not having one.
+It's easier to fake an orgasm than fake not having one.

 This morning my boss called me into her office.
 As happens fairly